Shasta Symphony 2017-18 Season

-Come early and bring a picnic to enjoy the THIRD ANNUAL Shasta Symphony outdoor pops concert held again this year at Brandy Creek Beach in Whiskeytown National Park!
+Come early and bring a picnic to enjoy the THIRD ANNUAL Shasta Symphony outdoor pops concert held again this year at Brandy Creek Beach in Whiskeytown National Recreation Area!
 The show will feature film scores, patriotic music, soloists, and light classical works and will help kick off the school year with one last blast of summer fun.
 Parking is extremely limited, please carpool and come early.

 October 28, 2017, Saturday, 7:30 pm, Shasta College Theater – “Revenge and Reformation”

 The SSO presents Stravinsky’s classic tale of puppets that come to life and their ever-so-human feelings of unrequited love, jealousy, and revenge, in Petroushka.
 Opposing these darker emotions, Mendelssohn brings to life a sense of joy and reverence in his Symphony no. 5 “The Reformation”, presented now in honor of the 500th anniversary of Martin Luther’s revolutionary act that began the Reformation.

 December 3, 2017, Sunday, 3 pm, Simpson University Gym – “Simpson University’s Annual Christmas Festival”

 The SSO and Simpson University choirs will team up for the annual Simpson Christmas Festival.
 Featured this year is a new work by composer Dan Pinkston, Benedictus, among other Christmas classics.